 The cytological examination of body fluid is a complete diagnostic modality, which points towards the etiology of effusion.
-Cytological examination has a great significance in early diagnosis as it aids in early initiation of treatment and a better prognosis.
+Cytological examination has great significance in early diagnosis as it could aid in early initiation of treatment and a better prognosis.
 In the present study, most cases of pleural effusion were noted among patients younger than 40 years of age (54.6%) which is comparable withthe study of Porcel JMand Baumann MH etal.
 In our study, a male predominance was noted with male to female ratio of 1.78:1.
-Various other studies also have showed similar findings.
+Various other studies also showed similar findings.

-Most of the cytological smears in our study revealed predominance of lymphocytes.
+Cytological smears revealed predominance of lymphocytes.
 There was paucity or nearly absence of mesothelial cells with presence of other cells including neutrophils, eosinophils and macrophages in few numbers.
-It had been seen that neutrophil count was low in pleural effusion supported by study in accordance with Burgess LJ et al. The percentage of eosinophils were found to be reduced and they were present only in 14 patients (21.9%).
-It had been noted that the significant increase in numbers of eosinophils, i.e. more than 10% rule out the diagnosis of tuberculous pleuritis.
-Along with these cells, macrophages were also present in majority of the cases but were very few in numbers.

-Mesothelial cells are usually polygonal and are about 20 μm in diameter.
+It had been seen that neutrophil count was low in pleural effusion, supported by study in accordance with Burgess LJ et al. The percentage of eosinophils were found to be reduced and they were present only in 14 patients (21.9%).
+It has been noted that the significant increase in numbers of eosinophils, i.e. more than 10% rule out the diagnosis of tuberculous pleuritis.
+Along with these cells macrophages were also present in majority of the cases but were very few in numbers.
+Mesothelial cells are usually polygonal and areabout 20 μm in diameter.
 They appear in sheets as well as scattered singly, separated from each other by clear gaps or "windows".
-The cells generally are round to oval with centrally placed nuclei and one to two visible nucleoli.
+The cells generally are round to oval with centrally placed nuclei, one to two visible nucleoli.
 The cells have a delicate, sharply demarcated, cyanophilic or eosinophilic cytoplasm.
 Occasionally, a central fold may appear in the nucleus.